z4p2od/antaeus/README.md

 While the assumption that the payment provider is idempotent is a reasonable one, introducing additional failsafes can provide an extra layer of assurance against unintentional double charging of invoices, especially when invoices are processed concurrently.
 A couple of options could be Idempotency Tokens or Distributed Locking

-## 6. Coroutine Scope and Dispatcher Improvements
+## 6. Coroutine Scope and Dispatcher Improvements -- Edit: Fixed 🥳

 Currently, I'm running coroutines on a global scope, which is probably not the best practice, and I'm utilizing default dispatchers, whereas I/O dispatchers are probably better suited for the app.
 I would address these points once I'm more comfortable working with coroutines.